Anderson duality of topological modular forms and its differential-geometric manifestations

 \subsection{Vertex operator algebras and $\TMF$}

-Now we would like to explain the physics behind Conjecture~\ref{conj:above} above, and how it leads to our conjectures concerning vertex operator algebras and $\TMF$ classes.
+Now we would like to explain the physics behind Proposition~\ref{prop:above} and Conjecture~\ref{conj:above} above, and how it leads to our conjectures concerning vertex operator algebras and $\TMF$ classes.
 The Stolz-Teichner proposal \cite{StolzTeichner1,StolzTeichner2} posits that the deformation classes of two-dimensional \Nequals{(0,1)} supersymmetric quantum field theories (SQFTs) determine $\TMF$ classes.
 Among such SQFTs, two simpler classes of theories are (i) purely left-moving modular-invariant spin conformal field theories (CFTs) and (ii) purely right-moving modular-invariant superconformal field theories (SCFTs).
 The $\TMF$ classes coming from (ii) were the subject of a paper \cite{Gaiotto:2018ypj} and are automatically in $\pi_{d>0}\TMF$.
 Our paper concerns the classes coming from (i), which are in contrast in $\pi_{d<0}\TMF$.

 Mathematically, purely left-moving modular-invariant spin CFTs are believed to be described by \emph{self-dual} (or equivalently \emph{holomorphic}) vertex operator superalgebras (VOSAs), whose central charge $c$ is necessarily of the form $n/2$.
-A slightly generalized form of the Stolz-Teichner proposal then has the following form, which will be given more fully as Conjecture~\ref{conj:affinevoa}: \begin{conj} A holomorphic VOSA $\V$ of central charge $n/2$ containing an affine algebra $\hat{\mathfrak{g}}_k$ should give a class $[\V]\in \TMF^{n+ k\tau}_G(\pt)$, where $G$ is the simply-connected compact Lie group of type $\mathfrak{g}$ and {$\tau \colon BG \to K(\Z, 4)$ is the map in \cite[Example 5.1.5]{FSSdifferentialtwistedstring} which represents a generator of $\H^4(BG; \Z) \simeq \Z$. } Furthermore, $\sigma([\V])\in \KO^n_G((q))(\pt)$ can be computed using the theory of VOSA. \footnote{ In the formulation of this conjecture, we use genuinely $G$-equivariant $\TMF$ with twists, whose theory has not been adequately developed yet.
-In the rest of the paper, we only use the Borel-equivariant version of $\TMF$, for which no issue remains. } \end{conj}
+A slightly generalized form of the Stolz-Teichner proposal then has the following form, which will be given more fully as Conjecture~\ref{conj:affinevoa}: \begin{conj} A holomorphic VOSA $\V$ of central charge $n/2$ containing an affine algebra $\hat{\mathfrak{g}}_k$ should give a class $[\V]\in \TMF^{n+ k\tau}_G(\pt)$, where $G$ is the simply-connected compact Lie group of type $\mathfrak{g}$ and {$\tau \colon BG \to K(\Z, 4)$ is the map in \cite[Example 5.1.5]{FSSdifferentialtwistedstring} which represents a generator of $\H^4(BG; \Z) \simeq \Z$. } Furthermore, $\sigma([\V])\in \KO^n_G((q))(\pt)$ can be computed using the theory of VOSA. \footnote{ In the formulation of this conjecture, we use genuine $G$-equivariant $\TMF$ with twists, whose theory has not been adequately developed yet for general $G$.
+In the rest of the paper, we only use the $\RO(G)$-graded equivariant $\TMF$ about which we already have sound mathematical foundations for which no issue remains, see e.g.~\cite{GepnerMeier,BauerMeierTJF,lin2024topologicalellipticgenerai}. } \end{conj}